Trudelutt/SegCaps/README.md

 # Capsules for Object Segmentation (SegCaps)
 ### by [Rodney LaLonde](https://rodneylalonde.wixsite.com/personal) and [Ulas Bagci](http://www.cs.ucf.edu/~bagci/)

-## This repo is forked from the official implementation of SegCaps and is being used for coronary artery segmentation
+## This repo is forked from the official implementation of SegCaps and is being used for coronary artery segmentation and is based on

 The original paper for SegCaps can be found at https://arxiv.org/abs/1804.04241.